danieloh30/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 Let's do a quick review about what we have changed:

 1. We have added the `wildfly-jar-maven` plugin to provision the server and the application in a single executable JAR file.
 The OpenShift deployment unit will be now our server with our application.
 1. On the maven plugin, we have specified a set of Galleon layers.
 This configuration allows us to trim the server capabilities to only what we need.
+For complete documentation on Gallean, see [the WildFly documentation](https://docs.wildfly.org/galleon/).
 1. Our application uses Jakarta Faces with Ajax requests, which means there will be information stored in the HTTP Session.
 We don't want to lose such information if a pod is removed.
 We could save this information on the client and send it back on each request.
 However, there are cases where you may decide not to distribute certain information to the clients.
 For this demo, we have chosen to replicate the session across all pod replicas.
 To do it, we have added `<distributable />` to the `web.xml` that together with the server clustering capabilities will make the HTTP Session distributable across all pods.
 1. We have added two MicroProfile Health Checks that allow identifying when the application is live and ready to receive requests.

 ## Run the application locally

-Before deploying the application on OpenShift, we are going to run it locally to verify how it works.
+Before deploying the application on OpenShift, we are going to verify it locally geg.
 For the database, we are going to use a containerized Microsoft SQL Server running on Docker.

 ### Run the Microsoft SQL database on Docker